 Represented HCA Inc. in its $33 billion going-private recapitalization transaction

-Best Lawyers in America® — Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; Litigation: Bankruptcy (2003-2019)
+The Best Lawyers in America© — Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; Bet-the-Company Litigation; Litigation: Bankruptcy (2003-2022)

 Lawdragon “New Stars”